 College Football Analyst

-Herbstreit’s experience as a former standout Ohio State quarterback has made him a trusted and entertaining voice in college football.
+Respected for his no-nonsense analysis and insightful perspective, he is also a frequent contributor to SportsCenter, ESPN.com and ESPN The Magazine.
+Previously, Herbstreit was a game analyst on the popular ESPN Thursday night college football series from 1999-2006.
+He joined ESPN in September 1995 as a college football sideline analyst.
 His talents were quickly noticed, as after just two seasons, he was nominated for a 1997 Sports Emmy Award as television’s top studio analyst.
 In January 2004, Sporting News magazine ranked Herbstreit and fellow GameDay personalities Lee Corso and Chris Fowler as 2003’s “Most Powerful Media Personalities in Sports.”

 He earned a degree in business administration in 1993 from the Ohio State University, where he was a four-year letterman with the Buckeyes as a quarterback (1989-92).
 During his senior season in 1992, he served as a starter and team captain, and was recognized as team MVP and most motivational player.
 He was former Ohio State coach John Cooper’s first signee.

 Herbstreit is a Centerville, Ohio native.
 His father, Jim, a former player and captain at Ohio State (1958-60) went on to serve as an assistant coach (1960-61 — national champs in 1961) under the legendary Woody Hayes and also coached with Bo Schembechler at Miami (Ohio).
 Jim and Kirk are one of only two father-son tandems to each serve as captain of their Ohio State teams in the history of the program.